We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Adult cardiac surgery

 I graduated in medicine from University College Hospital, University of London, in 1988.
 Subsequently, I completed my senior house officer positions at University College London and affiliated hospitals.
-I completed my training in General Surgery in 1992 and embarked on a career in cardiothoracic surgery.
+I completed my training in general surgery in 1992 and embarked on a career in cardiothoracic surgery.
 I then became a registrar in cardiac surgery at the London Chest, St Bartholomew’s and the Royal Brompton Hospitals in London.
 I was awarded a research fellowship at the William Harvey Laboratories at St. Bartholomew’s Hospital and Medical School.

 Having completed my research fellowship in 1996, I returned to the Royal Brompton Hospital as a senior registrar where I trained in the fields of adult and paediatric cardiac surgery.
 I was awarded a position in sub-specialist paediatric cardiac surgery as a senior resident at the Children’s Hospital, Boston, Harvard.
-Upon my return from the United States in 1999, I obtained a position as national trainee in paediatric cardiac surgery at Hospital for Sick Children, Great Ormond Street and Birmingham Children’s Hospital for a period of two years.
+Upon my return from the United States in 1999, I obtained a position as a national trainee in paediatric cardiac surgery at Hospital for Sick Children, Great Ormond Street and Birmingham Children’s Hospital for a period of two years.
 I was appointed as Consultant Cardiac Surgeon and Senior Lecturer at St George's Hospital and Medical School in 2001.
 I was appointed Professor of Cardiac Surgery at University of London in 2007.
 I am the first female professor of cardiac surgery in the United Kingdom and Europe.

 I operate on 280-300 cases per annum - this is one of the largest cardiac surgical services in the United Kingdom.
 My overall mortality for all cases including complex and major complex heart operations is 1.5 – 3.5%.

-Surgery of the aorta and aneurysms, aortic valve surgery including minimally invasive techniques (minimal invasive aortic valve replacement).
+Special clinical interests: surgery of the aorta and aneurysms, aortic valve surgery including minimally invasive techniques (minimal invasive aortic valve replacement).
 Surgery for Marfan syndrome, surgery for aortic root.
 Percutaneous aortic valve implantation (minimal access), transcatheter aortic valve implantation (TAVI) and development of new techniques.
 Complex and major complex cardiac surgery, especially valve surgery.
 Coronary artery bypass graft surgery, off-pump coronary artery surgery (beating heart without bypass).
 Surgical treatment of atrial fibrillation.

 MB BS / University College, London / 1988